 Collocation and Antenna Space Agreements.
-We and DISH Network have entered into an agreement pursuant to which DISH Network provides us with collocation space in El Paso, Texas.
-This agreement was for an initial period ending in August 2015, and provides us with renewal options for two consecutive three-year terms.
-Effective August 2015, we exercised our first renewal option for a period ending in August 2018, and in April 2018 we exercised our second renewal option for a period ending in August 2021.
+We and DISH Network entered into an agreement pursuant to which DISH Network provided us with collocation space in El Paso, Texas.
+This agreement was for an initial period ending in July 2015, and provided us with renewal options for four consecutive three-year terms.
+We exercised our first renewal option for a period commencing in August 2015 and ending in July 2018, in April 2018 we exercised our second renewal option for a period ending in July 2021, and in May 2021 we exercised our third renewal option for a period ending in July 2024.
 In connection with the Share Exchange, effective March 2017, we also entered into certain agreements pursuant to which DISH Network provides collocation and antenna space to EchoStar through February 2022 at the following locations: Cheyenne, Wyoming; Gilbert, Arizona; New Braunfels, Texas; Monee, Illinois; Spokane, Washington; and Englewood, Colorado.
 In October 2019, we provided a termination notice for our New Braunfels, Texas agreement to be effective May 2020.
+In November 2020, we provided a termination notice for one of our Englewood, Colorado agreements to be effective May 2021.
 In August 2017, we and DISH Network also entered into certain other agreements pursuant to which DISH Network provides additional collocation and antenna space to us in Monee, Illinois and Spokane, Washington through August 2022.
+In November 2021, we exercised our right to renew the collocation agreements at Gilbert, Arizona; Cheyenne, Wyoming; Spokane, Washington; Englewood, Colorado; and Monee, Illinois for a period ending in February 2025.
 Generally, we may renew our collocation and antenna space agreements for three-year periods by providing DISH Network with prior written notice no more than 120 days but no less than 90 days prior to the end of the then-current term.
 We may terminate certain of these agreements with 180 days' prior written notice.
-In September 2019, in connection with the BSS Transaction, we entered into an agreement pursuant to which DISH Network provided under these agreements depend on the number of racks located at the location.
-Also in connection with the BSS Transaction, in September 2019, we entered into an agreement pursuant to which DISH Network provides us with antenna space and power in Cheyenne, Wyoming for a period of five years commencing in August 2020, with four three-year renewal terms, with prior written notice no more than 120 days but no less than 90 days prior to the end of the then-current term.
-We incurred expenses of approximately \$2.0 million payable to DISH Network under these agreements for the year ended December 31, 2020.
+The fees for the services provided under these agreements depend on the number of racks located at the location.
+Also in connection with the BSS Transaction, in September 2019, we entered into an agreement pursuant to which DISH Network provides us with antenna space and power in Cheyenne, Wyoming for a period of five years commencing in August 2020, with four three-year renewal terms, with prior written notice of renewal required no more than 120 days but no less than 90 days prior to the end of the then-current term.
+In March 2021, we entered into additional agreements pursuant to which DISH Network provides us with antenna space and power in Cheyenne, Wyoming, and the right to use an antenna and certain space in Gilbert, Arizona.
+The Cheyenne, Wyoming agreement is for an initial five-year term ending in August 2025 and the Gilbert, Arizona agreement is for an initial five-year term ending in July 2025, and both agreements provide for four three-year renewal terms, with prior written notice of renewal required no more than 120 days but no less than 90 days prior to the end of the then-current term.
+We incurred expenses of approximately \$1.3 million payable to DISH Network under these agreements for the year ended December 31, 2021.